brianbuccola/brianbuccola.github.io/_posts/2013-01-04-scheduling-emails-with-at-and-mutt.md

 servers).

 But if the computer is off and/or not online, there is still a way to ensure that the email is not sent until a wifi connection is established.
-We just need to write a simple shell script, `check-wifi.sh`, which only exits once a wifi connection is established.
+We just need to write a simple shell script, `check-wifi`, which only exits once a wifi connection is established.

 ```bash
 #!/bin/bash